 Soon after power users install a new application, they want to customize their menus and toolbars so that their most often used commands are accessible with fewer clicks, or even custom keyboard shortcuts.
 And even if you are not a power user, you should explore a very useful option that we explain in this tutorial, this will make your tasks easier, and quicker.

 PowerPoint has no toolbars other than the Quick Access Toolbar.
 Almost everyone who uses this toolbar just calls it the QAT, and that's the name we will use for the rest of this tutorial.
-The QAT's raison d'être is customization, and all options available in the QAT may be available elsewhere.
-However, populating the QAT with your favorite commands is a great way to have them more easily accessible.
+The QAT's raison d'être is customization, and accessing all your favorite commands in one place.
+It's important to note that the QAT does not add new commands, it just places your favorite commands in one place.

 Figure 1: Quick Access Toolbar (or QAT)

 You can continue adding more commands to your QAT through customization.
-As you can see in Figure 1, the area where the QAT is placed is not too large enough to hold more than a few commands, when you have more commands added to the QAT, you'll have to click the double arrow button placed on its right (highlighted in red within Figure 2, below) to see them.
+As you can see in Figure 1, the area where the QAT is placed is not too large enough to hold more than a few commands.
+When you have more commands added to the QAT, you'll have to click the double arrow button placed on its right (highlighted in green within Figure 2, below) to see them.
 This brings up a drop-down menu showing these extra commands, as shown highlighted in blue within Figure 2, below.

 Figure 2: More commands on the QAT